 However, there was an increase in suspected suicides in the 80–84 age range, with 12 more people dying by suicide in the past year (18) than the year before (6).
 The rate increased from 6.49 to 19.48.

 A key goal of the Suicide and Self-harm Monitoring Project is to establish suicide registers in all jurisdictions.
-Registers currently exist in Victoria, Queensland, Tasmania and Western Australia.
-New South Wales are aiming to have a register established by October 2020.
+Registers now exist in Victoria, Queensland, Tasmania, Western Australia and New South Wales.
 The AIHW is currently working with South Australia, the Australian Capital Territory and the Northern Territory to help establish suicide registers.

 A key part of the National Suicide and Self-harm Monitoring Project is the compilation and coding of data from ambulance attendances by Turning Point.
 This coding exercise is quite large as not only do Turning Point have to code data for 2020 they also have to code data for previous years to allow for analysis of trends.